 Senior and highly-paid copywriters also focus on one industry or niche.
 This way, they only have to keep up with trends within one industry rather than many.
 And they can acquire referrals more easily.
 Examples of profitable niches include:

-- B2B technology
+- B2B Technology

 - Personal development

-3. Build a Swipe File
+Step 7.
+Build a Swipe File

 Effective copywriters study what works.
-They save clippings of great copy into a swipe file and refer proven copywriting formulae often.
-In other words, they don’t write a sales page or product description from scratch each time.
+They often save clippings of excellent copy into a swipe file and refer to proven copywriting formulae.
+In other words, they only write a sales page or product description from scratch each time.
 Create your swipe file using tools like Evernote, Dropbox, Google Sheets, or a dedicated email account.
 Add items like:

 - Sales letters and pages you like that convert